ibexa/documentation-user/docs/content_management/translate_content.md

 !!! tip "Translations management LTS Update"

     If the [Translations management](#translations-management) LTS Update is installed in your system, [[= product_name =]] offers a side-by-side translation view that displays the source and target languages simultaneously.
-    It makes it easier for you to provide, edit and review translations.
+    It makes it easier for you to provide, edit, and review translations.

 ## Add website languages